danielljeon/nerve/README.md

 ### 6.2 FATFS Middleware

-FATFS middleware is enabled with the following changes:
+FATFS middleware is enabled with the following changes, everything else is left
+default:

 1. `USE_LFN (Use Long Filename)` = `Enabled with static working buffer on the BSS`.
 2. `MAX_SS (Maximum Sector Size)` = `4096`.
 3. Advanced setting, `Use DMA template` = `Enabled`.

+`PC4` (`GPIO_Input`) is configured as the `Detect_SDIO` input within Platform Settings.

+SD card logic in hardware is defined as:

+- Low/GND/False when there is no SD card.
+- High/3V3/True when there is.

 ---